AshitMilne/Planet-III/Semper Idem/Vault/Tagged Essays/Lexica.md

 ------
 ## C

+**Centralization**
+The centredness felt when decision-making returns to one's *legitimate* self-sovereign core from various core nodes.
+Or paradoxically the centralization of power at the sovereign and hegemonic core: the social science equivalent of a 'Black Hole' - where people need to be and are pulled towards inexorably away from those they are to represent.

 **Commons**
 A structured set of shared and collectively owned resources, rules, and institutions through which individuals coexist and interact.
 Includes both societal governance structures and natural systems; the ethical anchor or stake for human coordination.

 **Commonwealth**
 Synonym for the Commons or commonweal.
 A structured set of shared resources, rules, and institutions through which individuals coexist and interact.
 Includes both societal governance structures and natural systems; the ethical anchor for human coordination.
 The addition of weal or wealth implies a currency of culture and its notional equivalent, money is in common use, cycling continuously through it.

+**Compromise**
+An imperfect settlement that splits the difference in a transaction for which a lack of transparency prevents a full accounting of due consideration.
+Maximum extraction of value is prevented.
+The Japanese character for middle is extended to represent this externalization that is negated into the commons and creation as loss.
+This is also the 'Ce qu'on voit et ce qu'on ne voit pas' (What is seen and What is Not Seen) of Frédéric Bastiat.
+In the virtual civil engineering of technology information this accumulates as 'technical' debt.

 **Confederation**
-In opposition to federalism, a confederation (e.g. Canada) devolves power substantially to provincial or county governance.
-Decentralization manifests and multi-centredness and ultimately self-sovereignty (centredness) that aligns universally (in contrast to self-centredness) to partner(s), communities and Creation (or the ecology).
+In opposition to federalism, a confederation devolves power substantially from the dense gravitational centre of a capital to provincial, municipal or county governance.
+Decentralization manifests as multi-centredness and ultimately self-sovereignty (centredness) that aligns universally (in contrast to self-centredness) to partner(s), communities and Creation (or the ecology).

+**Connection**
+A shared notion of what constitutes a high-fidelity commitment.

 **Consciousness**
 A state of awareness tied to the idea of a universal or divine mind particularly in states of 'flow' wherein one is deeply immersed in the current - a manifestation that is both both instant and constant.